arun477/arun477.github.io/content/utilities/directory-tree-generator.md

 - **Privacy protection** by avoiding sending sensitive files to external services
 - **Time-saving** compared to manually explaining your project organization
 - **Token-efficient** by providing only the most relevant information
+- **Handles large codebases** by intelligently processing and summarizing large files

+## Advanced Features

+### Intelligent Large File Handling

+One of the challenges when analyzing code for LLM context is dealing with large files that exceed token limits. llmdirtree now intelligently processes large files by:

+1. **Automatic file chunking** - Breaking large files into semantically meaningful chunks
+2. **Per-chunk summarization** - Analyzing each chunk independently
+3. **Cohesive synthesis** - Creating a unified summary that captures the essence of the entire file

+This approach ensures even large files like complex modules or extensive configuration are appropriately represented in your context.

+### OpenAI Model Selection

+llmdirtree offers flexible model selection to balance performance and cost:

+- **Interactive selection** - By default, you'll be prompted once per run to select a model
+- **Command-line specification** - Skip the prompt with `--model MODEL_NAME`
+- **Sensible defaults** - Uses `gpt-3.5-turbo-16k` for batch processing and `gpt-3.5-turbo` for project overview

+This flexibility allows you to choose the right model for your specific needs, whether optimizing for speed, token capacity, or analysis quality.

+### Enhanced .gitignore Support

+The tool now fully respects .gitignore patterns for both the directory tree visualization and context generation:

+- **Complete pattern recognition** - Supports all standard .gitignore syntax including wildcards
+- **Directory-level protection** - Skips entire directories that match ignore patterns
+- **Consistent application** - Same ignore logic applied to both tree visualization and context generation

+This ensures sensitive files or directories are completely excluded from any visualization or analysis.

 ## Security Features